WizzyGeek/uprate/README.md

 <hr/>

-> Note: The project is still in planning
+> Note: The project is now in development

 # About